GnaspGames/Smelt/README.md

 ### 4. The bang command line (starting with "!")

-This lines are used to call custom commands built into one-command, or available via plugins (see "Plugins" below).
+These lines are used to call custom commands built into one-command, or available via plugins (see "Plugins" below).

 This bang commands will in turn generate a collection of standard commands to be imported into your world.